Fabrizio-Caruso/CROSS-LIB/README.md

 # CROSS CHASE
-CROSS CHASE
+CrossLib and CROSS CHASE

 by Fabrizio Caruso (Fabrizio_Caruso@hotmail.com)

+This is a personal project whose goal are the creation of:
+1. a universal 8-bit abstraction layer "CrossLib" for coding universal 8-games
-This is a personal project whose goal is to create a fun playable game that should run on (nearly) ALL 8 bit computers and consoles using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.
+2. a "universal" 8-bit game "CROSS CHASE" that has to be a fun and that should run on (nearly) ALL 8 bit computers and consoles using the Motorola 6809, the MOS 6502, the Zilog Z80 and derivatives CPUs.
+The game will be the proof of concept of how flexible the library is.

+HOW IS THIS DONE?
-This is done by creating a universal 8-bit framework that should provide APIs for the game code.
+This is achieved  by having "CrossLib" provide APIs for the game code.
-The game and framework code are supposed to be separated.
+The game and library code are  separated:
+- the game code only depends on the APIs interface and
+- the APIs do not depend on the game code.
+Therefore it must be possible to re-use the same library for other games/programs.

 The program is written in ANSI C and currently compiled with
 - CC65 for all 6502 targets (http://www.cc65.org/),